yao-jz/yao-jz.github.io/_research/2022-06-01-zhouworkshop.md

 ##

 The main topic of this workshop is multimodal machine learning.
-First, I
+At the same time, inspired by the [LIMoE](https://ai.googleblog.com/2022/06/limoe-learning-multiple-modalities-with.html) proposed by Google recently,

 Second, I